MrTrilB/wordpress-deploy/README.md

 This GitHub Action allows you to easily deploy WordPress plugins or themes directly from GitHub to your WordPress server using an SSH private key and the rsync command.

 By default, the action deploys the repository's root directory.
 However, you can optionally deploy a specific directory using the `SRC_PATH` option.
 The `REMOTE_PATH` specifies where to deploy on the server.
 If a `.deployignore` file exists in the source path, it will be automatically used to exclude files and directories from deployment, and cleanup will be enabled to remove any files from the server that are not present in the source.
+Without a `.deployignore` file, only basic exclusions (dot files) apply and no cleanup occurs.

 ## GitHub Action workflow